oblockton/Erase-Hate-Versioning/README.md

 ## Structure & Folder Heirarchy

 - Version_M_DD_YYYY
-  - Main <--folder
+  - Main <--- folder
       - contains all files for front end, twiiter handling, & LogRegress Model predictions
       - app.py for for front end is in Main.
-  - ModelServer <---folder
+  - ModelServer <--- folder
       - contains the files necessary for serving ONLY the LSTM model.
       - model serving application.py resides in ModelServer.
            -application.py filename required for AWS ---> route will then require @application.route,